wihbit/blackjack_project/README.md

 ## Overview
 Creating an application in which players can play virtual blackjack alongside a trained blackjack-playing bot.

+## Notebooks
+`deep_q_learning.ipynb` Demonstrates the process of building and training a deep Q-learning agent in the Blackjack environment
+`blackjack_application.ipynb` Demonstrates creating a usable blackjack application and integrating the trained agent in it as a player

 ## Requirements
 ```
 python==3.10.14